 Design defect is less obvious in a biologic case than in a mechanical device case, but it is not off the table.
 Plaintiffs’ lawyers can credibly argue that the risk mitigation design around dupilumab was defective because it did not build in guardrails for a known diagnostic gray zone.
 In a world where early mycosis fungoides can masquerade as eczema for years, a “safe” design includes robust prescriber education, explicit biopsy prompts in adult-onset disease, and clear stop rules when the clinical course deviates from eczema norms.
 That is risk management by design, and its absence is actionable where it predictably leads to delayed diagnosis and worse outcomes.

 Plaintiffs’ attorneys will flesh all of this out.
-But this will still be a failure to warm claim at its core.
+But this will still be a failure to warn claim at its core.

 Potential Dupixient Settlement Amounts

 First, let’s be clear.
-Any dollar figures right now are very tentative.
-This is very new litigation.
+Any dollar figures at this time are highly speculative.
+This is new litigation.
 Attorneys have only jumped on these cases in recent weeks.
-The science is still developing, regulators have not yet weighed in with definitive action, and the litigation record that usually drives settlement negotiations is just being built.
+The science is still developing, regulators have not yet taken definitive action, and the litigation record that usually drives settlement negotiations is still being built.
 But victims and families deserve some frame of reference.
 Without numbers, it is almost impossible to weigh whether to bring a claim or how to plan for the road ahead.

 Here are the early working ranges we think make sense at this stage if these cases are as successful as we expect:

-CTCL diagnosed at an early stage with limited progression
+CTCL was diagnosed at an early stage with limited progression

 Patients caught relatively early, treated with skin-directed therapies, partial remission achieved, ongoing surveillance required but life expectancy not dramatically shortened.